 President & CEO

-Moving forward, we will continue to pursue the sustainable development of society and our company through dialogue with and proactive information disclosure to our stakeholders.
-In that spirit, I urge all stakeholders to read this report for more details about our activities in relation to ESG.
+We will continue to pursue sustained growth for both society and our company through dialogue with and proactive information disclosure to our stakeholders.